Los Angeles Workplace Retaliation Attorney

 - Involvement in illegal activity and violation of any employee rights

-Workplace retaliation is illegal whether the employee’s complaint was brought up to management or a larger entity, such as the Equal Employment Opportunity Commission, whether the complaint ends up being “true” or not.
+Retaliation at work by your boss is illegal whether the employee’s complaint was brought up to management or a larger entity, such as the Equal Employment Opportunity Commission, whether the complaint ends up being “true” or not.

 What Do I Do If I Was Wrongfully Terminated?

 Workplace retaliation can manifest itself as a variety of detrimental actions that range in severity.
-Examples of workplace retaliation include:

 - Being demoted